vincentclaes/datajob/README.md

 Datajob will create s3 buckets based on the `datajob_stack.id` and the `stage` variable.
-The stage variable will typically be something like "dev", "stg", "prd", ... but since S3 buckets need to be globally unique, for this example we will use our `$AWS_ACCOUNT` for the `--stage` parameter.
+The stage variable will typically be something like "dev", "stg", "prd", ... but since S3 buckets need to be globally unique, for this example we will use our `$AWS_ACCOUNT` as the `--stage` parameter.

 ```shell
 export STAGE=$AWS_ACCOUNT